marcus-at-localhost/docs/en/administration/installation.md

 php composer.phar update
 ```

 ## 3. Change recursively the user and group ownership for project files
 ```
 chown -R www-data:www-data /var/www/my-atrocore-project/
 ```
->**www-data** – depends on your webserver and can be one of the following: www, www-data, apache, etc.
+> Ubuntu and Debian Linux have **www-data** as a standard user for the webserver.
+This depends on your webserver and can be one of the following: www, www-data, apache, etc.

 ## 4. Change the permissions for project files
 ```